binDebug3/scanner_automation/README.md

 ## Code Overview
+Everything in this section is still true, but since I refactored the code in 2023 with more of an emphasis on the single responsibility principle, there are a lot more methods and moving parts than described here.

 I've divided the scanning process into six major steps, reflected by six of the files in the steps folder: start, search, scan, inputDetails, mergePDF, and store.
-The 'run' function in main calls the everything else in the correct order.
+The 'run' function in main calls everything else in the correct order.
 The rest of the functions are simply shorter helper functions for the six steps.
 You can read through the comments in each of the six steps along with the code itself to understand what is going on.
 If you are having a problem where Winston seems to stop for no reason, or does the wrong thing, that is the best place to look.